 Students discover the joy of moving freely and find that they can respond to the challenges of their lives with grace, efficiency, and ease.
 They learn to let go of pain, to work with less effort, and to think more clearly.

-Clients meet with Karen in an individual setting at one of her studios.
-Lessons are available in 45-minute and 1-hour sessions, and are tailored to meet specific needs.
+Clients meet with Karen in an individual setting at her studio or on-line.
+Lessons are 50 minutes, and are tailored to meet specific needs.

 For more information, or to schedule a lesson call 937-974-8945 or email Karen at firstname.lastname@example.org

 confidence and self-control

 The Alexander Technique: An Alternative Therapy for Chronic Back Pain